falkr/ttm4175/pages/iot-devices.md

 First you need to find out which functions there are at all, and how they are called.

-* Look at a tutorial.
-* Read a book.
-* Take a course.
+* Look at a tutorial or read a book, which presents you a couple of functions and how to call with some examples.
+* Read the code documentation, which sometimes also provides examples and overview explanations.
 * Search on the web.

 ### Question 2: How Can I use these functions?

 Once you first know which function you need to use, you need to figure out how to use it.
-This means:
-* How do I use this function?
-* Which parameters are there?
-* What do the parameters do?
+This means, which parameters are there and what do they do.

-These more detailed questions you can figure out in different ways:
+You can figure out these more detailed questions in different ways:

-* Looking at the source code of the library.
-* Browsing an API documentation
-* Tool Support `Shift-Space`
+* Browsing an API documentation, like when you follow the links to the functions above.
+Such API documentation is often generated by extracting the comments in the source code, and for good libraries they should give you a complete picture.
+* Tool Support as offered in Visual Studio offers auto-completion.
+Just place your cursor after the dot of a variable.
+If the tool can infer which type the variable as, and if it finds the source code for the library where that type is defined it can show you a popup window that explains the function call.
+You can trigger the popup window by pressing `Shift-Space`.

+---
+type: figure
+source: figures/iot/dse-auto-completion.png
+---

 ### Experience, Experience...